-- I take the misuse of academic materials very seriously and do not tolerate any form of academic dishonesty. - A student using another's work or giving their work for any part of an assignment, with or without his/her permission, will be considered academically dishonest, lose credit, and be given a referral.
-This includes unauthorized collaboration and plagiarism.

-- Copying anything from online sources without citation information will be considered plagiarism and will not be tolerated.
+- I take the misuse of academic materials very seriously and do not tolerate any form of academic dishonesty. - A student using another's work or giving their work for any part of an assignment, with or without his/her permission, will be considered - academically dishonest, lose credit, and be given a referral.
+This includes unauthorized collaboration, AI generated text, AI "corrected" text, and any other form of plagiarism. - Copying anything from online sources without citation information will be considered plagiarism and will not be tolerated.
 Students will receive a referral and loss of credit. - Any unauthorized (by the teacher) collaboration of any kind will result in a referral and loss of credit on that assignment. - Taking photos of your work (or another's work) and sending it in any form is plagiarism and will result in a referral and loss of credit.